ananyabchetia/disabilityssi/README.md

 ## Lessons learned
 1. One small detail, but important one I know now is that when I am filtering a subset of a pandas df, I need to use the .loc to explicitly modify the subset df.
 Or else, my code will get confused.

 2. Another small detail, outer merging for combining my pandas df made the most sense!
-I usually do concat and delete the excess columns I don’t need but outer merge saved me that step.
+I usually do concat and delete the excess columns I don't need but outer merge saved me that step.

 ## Links I read:
 https://www.huffpost.com/entry/social-security-missed-benefit-payment_n_67c5d849e4b05a517aba7be2